School Governor and Trustee (non-executive) (Voluntary Position)

 The board of governors seeks an experienced professional who demonstrates genuine commitment to the aims and objectives of More House School and its model of educational provision, whilst also demonstrating independence from personal interests - applications from parents of pupils currently on the school's roll are therefore discouraged and are unlikely to be successful.
 With relevant professional qualifications and experience, successful applicants will be able to work closely and supportively within a team, and participate enthusiastically in strategic planning for the charity’s exciting future.

-Those interested are encouraged to apply at their earliest convenience.
+Those interested are encouraged to email their enquiry using the link below.